-Before clearing a clogged mower deck, stop the engine and turn the fuel valve to the OFF position.
+Before clearing a clogged mower deck, stop the engine.
+Turn the fuel valve off by moving the throttle lever to the FUEL VALVE OFF position.
 With the spark plug cap disconnected, tilt the mower so the carburetor side is up.